Prosus (OTCMKTS:PROSY) Hits New 1-Year Low at $16.66

-PROSY has been the topic of several research analyst reports.
-JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of Prosus in a research report on Monday, July 19th.
-UBS Group reiterated a “buy” rating on shares of Prosus in a research report on Wednesday, June 2nd.
-Finally, Barclays reissued an “overweight” rating on shares of Prosus in a research report on Wednesday, June 23rd.
-One equities research analyst has rated the stock with a hold rating and seven have given a buy rating to the stock.
-The company presently has a consensus rating of “Buy”.
+A number of research analysts have commented on PROSY shares.
+Barclays restated an “overweight” rating on shares of Prosus in a research note on Wednesday, June 23rd.
+JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of Prosus in a research note on Monday, July 19th.
+Finally, UBS Group reaffirmed a “buy” rating on shares of Prosus in a research report on Wednesday, June 2nd.
+One analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+The stock has a consensus rating of “Buy”.

 Prosus N.V. engages in the e-commerce and internet businesses.
 It operates internet platforms, such as classifieds, payments and fintech, food delivery, travel, education, etail, health, social, and other internet platforms.
 It has operations in the Americas, Africa, Central and Eastern Europe, and Asia.